meilisearch/documentation/learn/getting_started/quick_start.md

 You can check the status of the operation via the `updateId` and the [get update status route](/reference/api/updates.md).
 Checking the update status of an operation is never mandatory, but can prove useful in tracing the origin of errors or unexpected behavior.

-You can also check the status of the all the updates,
+You can also check the status of all updates for a given index:

 <CodeSamples id="get_all_updates_1" />

-MeiliSearch **response**:
+The response to this command will depend on the status of updates for your index.
+Here is an example response showing a document addition request waiting to be processed:

 ```json
 [